Louis Vasquez (American football): Denver Broncos

 Vasquez signed a four-year contract with the Denver Broncos on March 12, 2013.

-Vasquez was selected to be in the 2014 Pro Bowl after not allowing a single sack in 2013.
-He could not play due to the Broncos’ appearance in Super Bowl XLVIII.
+Vasquez was selected to be in the 2014 Pro Bowl after not allowing a single sack in 2013 while helping Peyton Manning set the NFL single-season record with 55 touchdown passes.
+Vasquez could not play due to the Broncos’ appearance in Super Bowl XLVIII.
 On February 7, 2016, Vasquez was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 Vasquez was released by the team on March 8, 2016.

 After Vasquez's release, The Denver Post published a story that explained, "Vasquez, 28, was the Broncos' starter at right guard for the past three seasons.
 He was released to save the team salary cap space.
 The Broncos did not approach him about restructuring his contract.
-Vasquez was an all-pro in 2013, but over the past two seasons, struggled with nagging injuries and shifting positions.
+Vasquez was an All-Pro in 2013, but over the past two seasons, struggled with nagging injuries and shifting positions.
 His power blocking prowess was not a great fit in Broncos coach Gary Kubiak's zone blocking scheme."